 SECTION 8.
-Members of any class shall have no right or interest either legal or equitable to the distribution of the property of the Association.
+Members of any class shall have no right or interest either legal or equitable to the distribution of the property of NSEA.

 SECTION 9.
-The Board of Directors shall have the power to resolve any question of membership status after due notice and hearing.
+The NSEA Board of Directors shall have the power to resolve any question of membership status after due notice and hearing.

-■ Article II: Officers
+Article II: Officers

 SECTION 1.
-The officers of the Association shall be a President, a Vice President, and all National Education Association Directors for Nebraska and shall constitute the Executive Committee.
+The officers of NSEA shall be President, Vice President, and all NEA Directors for Nebraska and shall constitute the Executive Committee.
 No person shall hold more than one of these offices simultaneously.

 SECTION 2.
 The term of office of the President and the Vice President shall be three years.
 The term of office of each such officer shall commence on August 1.
-No person shall be elected to the office of the President or Vice President for more than two consecutive terms.
+No person shall be elected to the office of the President or

+Vice President for more than two consecutive terms.

 SECTION 3.
-The Association year shall be September 1 to August 31.
+The NSEA year shall be September 1 to August 31.

 SECTION 4.
-Any active member is eligible to hold the Association offices of President, Vice President and NEA Director.
-Not less than ninety (90) days prior to the regular Delegate Assembly, at which elections shall occur, the Association shall notify active members of vacancies to be filled by publishing a notice in NSEA's magazine, The Voice.
+Any Active member is eligible to hold NSEA office of President, Vice President or NEA Director.
+No fewer than 90 days prior to the regular Delegate Assembly at which elections shall occur, NSEA shall notify Active members of vacancies to be filled by publishing a notice in NSEA's magazine, The Voice.

 Candidates for the offices of President, Vice President and NEA Director may declare their candidacy at any time.
-Any candidate who wishes to have their candidate information included in the Delegate Assembly mailing must submit the information to the Executive Director or Associate Executive Director not less than 45 days prior to Delegate Assembly.
-To have a candidate's name placed on the ballot, the candidates for the offices of President, Vice President or NEA Director must be nominated from the floor during the first session of the Delegate Assembly.
+Any candidate who wishes to have campaign information included in the Delegate Assembly digital packet must submit the information to the Executive Director or Associate Executive Director no fewer than 45 days prior to Delegate Assembly.
+To have his/her name placed on the ballot, the candidates for the offices of President, Vice President or NEA Director must be nominated from the floor during the first session of the Delegate Assembly.

-The number of votes cast for each nominee for each office shall be announced to the Delegate Assembly by the Chairman of the Elections Committee, and the candidate receiving a majority of votes cast shall be elected.
+The number of votes cast for each nominee for each office shall be announced to the Delegate Assembly by the Chair of the Elections Committee, and the candidate receiving a majority of votes cast shall be elected.
 Should no candidate receive a majority vote in the first ballot, a run-off election shall be held immediately between the two candidates receiving the greatest number of votes.

 SECTION 5.
-The President shall preside at all general meetings of the Association and the Delegate Assembly and shall serve as Chairman of the Board of Directors.
-The President shall perform the duties which usually devolve upon the chief officer of such Association and the duties which are prescribed by these Bylaws and the policies of the Board of Directors.
-The President shall serve as the first Alternate NEA Director for Nebraska and be an ex officio member of all committees of the Association.
+The President shall preside at all general meetings of NSEA and the Delegate Assembly and shall serve as Chair of the Board of Directors.
+The President shall perform the duties which usually devolve upon the chief officer of NSEA and the duties which are prescribed by these Bylaws and the policies of the NSEA Board of Directors.
+The President shall serve as the first Alternate NEA Director for Nebraska and be an ex officio member of all committees of NSEA.

 SECTION 6.
 The Vice President shall serve as presiding officer in the absence of the President.
-The Vice President shall serve as the second Alternate NEA Director for Nebraska and be an ex officio member of all committees of the Association.
-In the absence of both the President and Vice President, the senior NEA Board member shall serve as chairman pro-tempore.
+The Vice President shall serve as the second Alternate NEA Director for Nebraska and be an ex officio member of all committees of NSEA.
+In the absence of both the President and Vice President, the senior NEA Director shall serve as Chair pro-tempore.